nextcloud/gallery/README.md

 Here is a list of steps you might want to take before using the app

 ### Supporting more media types
-First, make sure you have installed ImageMagick and its PECL extension.
+First, make sure you have installed ImageMagick and its imagick PECL extension.
 Next add a few new entries to your **config/config.php** configuration file.

 ```